CEODemitri/sneakertutorial/README.md

 1. Menu In Navaigation and Bottom App Bar Component Complete.
 2. Psuedo NavBar Complete
 3. Shoe Card complete and in Use.
 4. Page transition using a package i found exploring

 STOPPED VIDEO AT: 20:41 / 30:00 min. duration: 165min

+---

+8 21

+1. Cart Page completion
+2. Entire Project Complete adding my own now.

+Adding my own to the project. duration 95min